XelaNull/7DTD-WhiteRiver_ToC/README.md

 - **Brass For Lead** - Help the community restock its Lead supply and in exchange receive some brass.
 - **Everdeen's Arrows & Bolts** - The settlement is trying to put together a feast.
 Help feed everyone in exchange for named arrows & bolts slightly better than Vanilla.
 - **Gupta's Bandages** - Can't craft first aid bandages?
 Trade Aloe Leaves & Cotton for a few First Aid Bandages.
 Gupta's bandages and first aid kits are rumored to be better quality than you can find elsewhere.
-- **QwikCrete** - Learn the secret to making quick-drying concrete blocks!
+- **Molino Bulletproof Glass** - Exchange regular bulletproof glass blocks with the Trader and they will teach you how to create clear Molino-branded bulletproof glass.

+The quests are designed to be repeatable in case of loss of equipment or to try your luck at a higher quality reward.

+**UPCOMING:**
 - **Remington's Steel Ammo** - A spin off of Khaine's Steel Ammo mod that turns it into a questable achievement.
 Along with this, learn to craft an auto turret that takes the Remington 762 ammo.
-- **Molino Bulletproof Glass** - Exchange regular bulletproof glass blocks with the Trader and they will teach you how to create clear Molino-branded bulletproof glass.

-Nearly all quests are designed to be repeatable in case of loss of equipment or to try your luck at a higher quality reward.
-Black Bart's dig tools are unique and the quest is designed NOT to be repeatable!
+- **Dwarven Forge** - Track down a lost colony of little people, and their secret to crafting exquisite items.

 #### Quest Listing by Tier